bitranox/wrapt_timeout_decorator/README.rst

 of the given function.
 This appoach does not work if your function is executed not in a main thread (for example if it's a worker thread of the web application).
 There is alternative timeout strategy for this case - by using multiprocessing.
-To use it, just pass ``use_signals=False`` to the timeout decorator function:
+This is done automatically, so in case the decorator does not run in the main thread, signals are disabled automatically.
+You can force not to use signals on Linux by passing the parameter ``use_signals=False`` to the timeout decorator function (mostly for testing) :

 ::